matheusmosca/the-amazing-ledger/README.md

-<b>[WARNING] DO NOT USE IN PRODUCTION UNTIL V1 LAUNCHES!
-CHANGES IN MIGRATIONS AND OTHER BREAKS CAN HAPPEN !!!</b>
+**[WARNING] DO NOT USE IN PRODUCTION UNTIL V1 LAUNCHES!
+CHANGES IN MIGRATIONS AND OTHER BREAKS CAN HAPPEN !!!**

 <h1 align="center">
   <br>